ugbodagadave/Travel-Agent/README.md

 - **Airline Name Display**: Looks up and displays the full airline name (e.g., "American Airlines") for each flight option, providing a clearer user experience.
 - **Flight Class Selection**: Users can specify their preferred travel class (e.g., Economy, Business, First Class).
 The application searches based on this preference and displays it in the flight options and on the final PDF ticket.
 - **Multi-Traveler Booking**: If a booking is for more than one person, the agent collects the full names of all travelers.
 After payment, it generates and delivers a separate, personalized PDF ticket for each individual.
-- **Payment Processing**: Creates secure Stripe Checkout links.
-After a successful payment, it generates a PDF itinerary and sends it to the user.
+- **Dual Payment Options**:
+  - **Stripe**: Creates secure Stripe Checkout links for traditional card payments.
+  - **USDC**: Integrates with the Circle API to allow payments with USDC.
+The system handles currency conversion and generates unique payment addresses for each transaction.
-- **Persistent State**: Maintains conversation state for each user in a Redis database.
+- **Persistent State**: Maintains conversation state for each user in a Redis database, including mappings for USDC payment tracking.
 - **Responsive Architecture**: Long-running tasks like flight searches are run in background threads, so the main application is never blocked.

 ## Core Technologies